-Our precious, complex world is at a time of “terrifying opportunity”.
-We must address threats like the climate emergency and the rise of authoritarianism, and realise the vast positive potential that lies ahead of us.
-To do this, we need human ingenuity to flourish, from social movements, purpose-driven businesses and many other participatory initiatives to bring change to our world.
+We live at a time of “terrifying opportunity”.
+From the climate emergency to the rise of authoritarianism, we face a dizzying array of threats, yet there is also vast positive potential all around us.
+To make the most of it, we need human ingenuity to flourish, in social movements, purpose-driven businesses, and the many other collaborations that can change our world for the better.

-Sharing the seminal thinker Peter Koenig’s decades of research and experience, Tom Nixon will introduce you to a new perspective on being a founder, and a way of developing purposeful, participatory endeavours.
-It will teach you how to:
+Sharing the seminal thinker Peter Koenig’s decades of research, and his own experience of developing highly participatory initiatives, Tom Nixon will introduce you to a new perspective on being a founder and developing purposeful endeavours that can harness the creative potential of everyone involved.

-Work with Source is a comprehensive guide that can be read from cover to cover, or used as a reference for founders to meet the pivotal challenges they’ll encounter on the journey.
+Work with Source is a comprehensive guide that can be read from cover to cover or used as a reference for founders to help them meet the pivotal challenges they’ll encounter on the journey.

-About the author Tom Nixon is an activist, coach and advisor to purpose-driven leaders.
-He is also: the founder of Maptio; an Associate at Greaterthan; and a co-owner of The Meaning Conference on better 21st-century business.
+Tom Nixon is an advisor to purpose-driven leaders.
+He is also the founder of Maptio, an associate at Greaterthan, an activist, and a director of the Meaning Conference on better 21st-century business.

 Maptio allows groups who are working with source to visualise how a vision for an initiative breaks down into the smaller parts that contribute to it.
 At each level you can see who’s responsible for what, and who is helping.
 The visual map can replace an old-fashioned organisation chart with something that reflects the true creative structure.